 Sweet peas are the fragrant flowers of the Fabaceae family.
 Discovered in the late 17th century, it’s native to Sicily and the Mediterranean region.
 The sweet pea shouldn’t be confused with the everlasting pea (Lathyrus latifolius) that looks similar to it.
-The sweet pea is an annual plant, while the everlasting pea is a perennial.
+For one thing, the sweet pea is an annual plant, while the everlasting pea is a perennial.

 Here are sweet peas, on tip-toe for a flight:

 With wings of gentle flush o’er delicate white…– Keats

 Sweet peas are great for sharing meaningful exchanges with someone special.
 Here are some of the symbolic meanings of sweet peas:

 - Youthful Love: These blooms are beautiful, enchanting and vibrant, making them a perfect symbolism of beauty, delight and pleasure.
 Their delicate and fleeting beauty can be symbolic of youth and young love.